airbus-seclab/GEA1_break/README.md

 | OPTIM_SCHED            | 1                 | Change the scheduling policy to the most interesting depending on the current task       |
 | OPTIM_SKIP_COLLISIONS  | 1                 | Skip handling collisions within the hash table (some keys may not be broken as a result).|

-Generally speaking unless you know what you do, we recommend to keep the default flag values for the best performances.
+Generally speaking, unless you know what you do, we recommend to keep the default flag values for the best performances.

-Note: `OPTIM_SKIP_COLLISIONS` is the default behavior and handling collisions thus 100% of the keys is currently not implemented.
+Note: `OPTIM_SKIP_COLLISIONS` is the default behavior, and handling collisions, thus 100% of the keys, is currently not implemented.

 ## FAQ